 Click here for the application / registration

-Eligibility: Two dimensional works by New England region artists.
 Free-standing sculptural pieces not eligible.

 A jury of professional artists meets twice each year to select shows for the following year.

 Given that free gallery space is difficult to come by, it is a boon for artists that, if selected, they show fee-free.
 The library has a robust social media presence and will do an extensive amount of outreach to help promote artists’ work.
 Library patrons are keenly tuned into the gallery spaces – visiting and spending time appreciating the works shown.
 Many artists meet with success in selling their work.
 There is no commission for work sold.
+There is no fee to apply.

 About the Newton Free Library

-The Newton Free Library is a community center at the heart of cultural activity in Newton, Massachusetts, a city south west of Boston with a population of approximately 90K.
-Many residents are highly-educated and the population includes more than one Nobel Prize winner.
 Residents enjoy the art exhibits in the library’s galleries and eagerly await them each month.
 The highly-visible galleries are located just off the main entrance door.
 Visitors walk by the galleries as they come into the building.
 There is competition for exhibitions where many award-winning artists have been featured.

 For more information, contact emeyers@minlib.net.